keleshev/schema/README.md

             raise SchemaExit('%r raised %r' % (self._callable.__name__, e))
 ```

-So you can write your own validation-aware classes.
+So you can write your own validation-aware classes and data types.

 If `Schema(...)` encounteres an instance of `list`, `tuple`, `set` or
-`frozenset`, it will validate contents corresponding data container against
+`frozenset`, it will validate contents of corresponding data container against
 schemas listed inside that container: